Weather icon

 Download the KultureCity App and the South Florida Fair App!

-Another useful tool in preparing for a new experience is to watch videos to familiarize the individual with the activity.
-You Tube is a great resource, and the South Florida Fair has its own channel which will allow the individual to experience some of the lights and sounds and rides before arriving.
+Another tool my family finds useful in preparing for a new experience is to watch videos to familiarize themselves with the activity.
+YouTube is a great resource and the South Florida Fair has its own channel which will allow the individual to experience some of the lights, sounds and rides before arriving.
+This is a great way to prepare for all of the excitement!

 And probably the most valuable resource in preparing for the trip is to download the South Florida Fair app.
 This is such a great way for families to familiarize themselves with each ride.
 From the home screen on the app – click on rides – and “view list of rides here.”
-Not only can you see what each ride looks like, you can see the rides in action!!!
-Simply click on the ride, click on “more info,” and scroll down to watch videos of each individual ride.
+Not only can you see what each ride looks like, but you can also see the rides in action!!!
+Simply click on the ride, click on “more info” and scroll down to watch videos of each individual ride.
 Again, by removing the fear of the unexpected, you greatly reduce the stress and anxiety of the unknown.

 Planning Your Visit at the South Florida Fair